JanHerca/urantiapedia/output/wikijs/article/Phil_Taylor/IC_08_The_Thrill_of_Loving_Service.md

 <p class="v-card v-sheet theme--light grey lighten-3 px-2">© 2007 Phil Taylor<br>© 2007 The Urantia Book Fellowship</p>

-I lived my life in the flesh to show how you can, through loving service, become God revealing to your fellow men even as, by loving you and serving you, I have become God-revealing to you.. . .
-Love all men as I have loved you; serve your fellow mortals as I have served you. [[UB 193:0.5](/en/The_Urantia_Book/193#p0_5)]
+> I lived my life in the flesh to show how you can, through loving service, become God revealing to your fellow men even as, by loving you and serving you, I have become God-revealing to you. . . .
+Love all men as I have loved you; serve your fellow mortals as I have served you. . . .  [[UB 193:0.5](/en/The_Urantia_Book/193#p0_5)]

 ## Conference Vision